A trans man in focus - how "SO WHAT?!" came about

 Marc, in the book you write that you lose followers on Instagram every time you post a photo of Jonah.
 How do you feel about that?

 Jona, masculinity has never been criticised and deconstructed as much as it is today.
 As a photographer, Marc continues to deal with masculinity.
-Did you feel it was important or necessary to allow Marc to engage with your masculinity, and therefore with trans masculinity?
+Did you feel it was important or necessary to allow Marc to engage with your masculinity, and therefore with transTrans (short for transgender or transident) describes people whose gender identity does not match the gender they are assigned.
+Mehr to deal with masculinity?

-Jonah : I think it is very important that the deconstruction of masculinity is not only reserved for cis men.
+Jonah : I think it's very important that deconstruction of masculinity is not just about cisCis or cisgender describes people whose gender identity matches the sex they were assigned at birth.
+Mehr reserved for men.
 Just as feminism aims to liberate all genders, the idea of a new, freer masculinity must be open to all people.
 Maybe it starts with professional footballers who wear nail varnish.
-But what about trans men who are denied their trans status in psychological assessments because they like to wear make-up and don't conform to a rigid binary cis masculinity?
+But what about the transTrans (short for transgender or transident) describes people whose gender identity does not match the gender they are assigned.
+Mehr Men who are denied their trans status in psychological assessments because they like to wear make-up and don't orientate themselves towards a rigid binary cis-masculinity?
 I think Marc's work is wonderful and I see it as being in a constant state of change or process, growing through the new perspectives that the models bring with them.
-It seemed to me that trans masculinity was a blind spot for him.
+For me it seemed as if transTrans (short for transgender or transident) describes people whose gender identity does not match the gender they are assigned.
+Mehr Masculinity is a blind spot for him.
 What happens when masculinity is not deconstructed but constructed from the ground up?
 When the certainty of being a man is not based on physicality and at the same time tries not to fall into the role cliché trap?
 I wanted to explore this perspective and make the results visible.

 Marc : I don't believe that being masculine and muscular is necessarily toxic.
 And I don't think it's unhealthy to be attracted to masculine attributes.
 For me, it's problematic when being "masculine" makes you feel superior to others.
 Even within the community: that's the problem.
 That's what I want to fight with my work at all costs.